On the local in time well-posedness of an elliptic-parabolic ferroelectric phase-field model: Abstract

 \section{Abstract}

 We consider a state-of-the-art ferroelectric phase-field model arising from the engineering area in recent years, which is mathematically formulated as a coupled elliptic-parabolic differential system.
-We utilize a fixed point theorem based on the maximal parabolic regularity theory to show the local in time well-posedness of the ferroelectric problem.
-The well-posedness result will firstly be proved under certain general assumptions.
-We then give precise geometric and regularity conditions which will guarantee the fulfillment of the assumptions.
+We utilize the maximal parabolic regularity theory to show the local in time well-posedness of the ferroelectric problem in both 2D and 3D spaces, which is sharp in the sense that the local solution is unique and a blow-up criterion is present.
+The well-posedness result will firstly be proved under some general assumptions.
+Afterwards we give sufficient geometric and regularity conditions which will guarantee the fulfillment of the imposed assumptions.